In All My Remembrance of You

 Moving On In The Life of Prayer

-If we count the blessings that have come to us through the faithfulness and love of others we will have the stuff of which real prayers are made.
-Let us thank God every time we remember what someone means to us because God sent him or her to help with the load, to cheer our spirits, or to shed some light along our path.
-That will keep us busy in the exercise of prayer.
+Let us thank God every time we remember what someone means to us because God sent them to help with the load, cheer our spirits, or shed some light along our path.
+That will keep us busy in prayer.
 It will also make prayer for us what it was for Paul, ‘always in every prayer with joy’ (1:4).
-Prayer was never a burden to Paul.
-It doesn't need to be for us.